SuperOfficeDocs/superoffice-docs/docs/en/ui/screen-designer/learn/add-layout.md

 [!include[Requirement](../../../../../common/includes/req-dev-tools.md)]

-Whether you add a personalized view for a selected user group or design a layout optimized for specific project, sales, and request, and follow-up types, start by adding a new layout for a screen in the Screen Designer.
+Whether you add a personalized view for a selected user group or design a layout optimized for specific project, sales, and request, and follow-up types or document templates, start by adding a new layout for a screen in the Screen Designer.

 With custom screen layouts for each of your teams, finding customer data will be easier than ever.
 The most relevant data will always be available and visible.
 Remove, move or hide irrelevant or less important data to unclutter the screens.
 Add customized archives with the most relevant data for your teams.
 The result will be a cleaner and more tidy screen for your teams to work in.